-Remember that no question or concern is unimportant, and that seeking accurate information and assistance is a valuable part of your academic experience.
+The Watson School Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
+No question or concern is unimportant, and seeking accurate information is a valuable part of your academic experience.

-Watson Advising is happy to assist instructors, RAs, DAs and anyone from the Binghamton University Community with events, programs, classes, and workshops.
-Please fill out the Watson Advising Outreach Request Form to get started.
-We kindly ask that you complete this form at least two weeks before your proposed program date.
+Watson Advising is happy to assist instructors, RAs, DAs and anyone from the Binghamton University community with events, programs, classes, and workshops.
+Please fill out the Watson Advising Outreach Request Form to get started - complete this form at least two weeks before your proposed program date.

 How it works

 The Watson School has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.

 Computer science freshmen are advised by their department's program coordinator in addition to being assigned to an individual faculty advisor in their program.